Courses Available Online, Virtually and Classroom

 The Board of Certified Safety Professionals (BCSP) sets and certifies technical competency criteria for safety, health and environmental practitioners worldwide in the United States.
 They assess standards, evaluate academic and professional qualifications and certify practitioners in the safety profession.

-The National Diploma for Occupational Health and Safety Management Professionals is recognized as a Qualified Equivalent Program (QEP) by the Board of Certified Safety Professionals (BCSP), meeting the qualified credential requirement for the Certified Safety Professional (CSP) certification.
+The National Level 6 Diploma for Occupational Health and Safety Management Professionals is recognised as a Qualified Equivalent Program (QEP) by the Board of Certified Safety Professionals (BCSP), meeting the qualified credential requirement for the Certified Safety Professional (CSP) certification.
 The Board of Certified Safety Professionals (BCSP) has issued 100,000 credentials since its inception in 1969 and is prevalent in the USA.

 Level: Graduate Level